-Committee Co-Chairs (typically a two-year commitment)If you are interested in becoming a co-chair, you can fill out the signup form.
+Committee Chairs (typically a two-year commitment)If you are interested in chairing an event, you can fill out the signup form.
 Print and follow the directions to send in your form.
 Make sure to check out the most recent list of co-chair openings.

 REMEMBER: Before volunteering at any event at the school, you must complete the Fairfield Public Schools' volunteer/resource person registration form.
 Print and send the form to your child’s teacher via backpack mail.
 This form must be completed yearly!

 If you are currently a co-chair and would like to obtain a copy of a committee report, please contact Liane May, Vice President of Volunteers.

 Family Fun Activities

 Due to popular demand, two bingo sessions are held on the same night in October to better accommodate various ages of the Stratfield students in K-5.
 Chairs submit appropriate paperwork to the state and oversee the evening’s event.
 Volunteers solicit prizes; sell tickets; and hand out bingo cards, prizes, and refreshments.

 This annual spring fair is held on the Stratfield School grounds.
 Chairs plan/coordinate the event.
 Volunteers staff booths such as ticket sales, games, and refreshments.
 Event requires that many in the school volunteer to help with at least one activity or one booth.

 Co-chairs prepare kindergarten orientation packets, plan summer playdates for incoming kindergarteners, and coordinate an ice cream social at the beginning of the school year.
 Chairs should be a current Stratfield student and an incoming kindergartener for the following school year.